 There are lots of great books out there for students to read while learning about the environment.
 From recycling and using chemical-free cleaning products to saving animals from life-threatening natural disasters like oil spills, these books are a timely addition to any classroom library.

 Hands-On Oil Spill Cleanup Activity

-Start the discussion with sharing information about historical oil spills, like the Deepwater Horizon oil spill (or BP oil spill) in 2010.
+Start the discussion by sharing information about historical oil spills, like the Deepwater Horizon oil spill (or BP oil spill) in 2010.
 Show images of the animals affected and how the oil impacted the landscape.
-After showing students how damaging these disasters are, have them try to clean up their own “accidental” oil spill with this hands-on activity.
+After showing students how damaging these disasters are, have them try to clean up their own oil spills with this hands-on activity.

 What You’ll Need:

 - Vegetable oil

 - Paper towels

 Activity Guide & Steps

 - Give each student group a deep, clear container with 3-4 inches of food-colored water in it, and a bottle of “crude oil” made from a mixture of vegetable oil and cocoa powder.
 Instruct students to add the oil to the water, followed by the rocks and feathers.

 - The rocks represent the land, and the feathers represent the marine life.
 Tell students that their goal will be to use the tools provided (cotton balls, sponge, spoon, dish soap) to try and rid the water, wildlife, and land of oil.